vBlackOut/rust_actixweb_token/README.md

 * define if is correct token or not
 * check if token are expired
 * the token is send to the header in request GET
-* method return the date expired for token
+* method return the date expired for token select

 you are other route for check credential and assign one expire date to token route is /login
 send just POST method username and password for check token and assign the expire date